 Where to find a retreat to learn about the plant medicine, join ceremonies, talk with shamans, etc:

 This retreat that I fell into magically with the help of the universe can be reached by contacting the travel agency that arranged it for us.
-Hucari Tours is located in Iquitos or you can also call the shaman’s helper named Jorge Luis Valderrama Tuanama: 984 80 32 52.
+Hucari Tours (looks like they changed their name to My Amazon Tours) is located in the main Iquitos market area.
+Alternatively, you can call the shaman’s helper named Jorge Luis Valderrama Tuanama: 984 80 32 52.
 He speaks only Spanish and the ceremonies were with Shaman Lorenzo and his wife Isabelle.
-I highly recommend them if you have a health problem to cure and you believe in the power of mother nature!
+I highly recommend them if you have a health problem to cure and you are ready to surrender to the power of plant medicine!

 - In Pucalpa, sacred waters of Mayantuyacu Centro Amazónico has been recommended by a friend.
 If you are seeking healing , they are waiting for you!

-- Shipibo Ayahuasca Retreat in the Amazon – Iquitos, Peru: While I cannot vouch for them, I heard about this retreat from a few ppl I crossed paths with.
-It seems like they are more westernized to accommodate western seekers in a more comfortable environment with a bill that is associated with it.
+- Temple of the Way of Light- Iquitos, Peru: While I cannot vouch for them, I heard about this retreat from a few people I crossed paths with.
+It seems like they are more westernized to accommodate the western seekers in a more comfortable environment with a bill that is associated with it.
+They also are good if you want to learn more about medicinal plants or even becoming a shaman.
+I know Dr. Gabor Maté also held programs for psycho-shamanic healing methods in this center especially for addiction problems, which is a true gem not to be missed!

-- Project Muyol Willka Hampi Peru – Center of Mystic Arts & Sciences: Hare krishna eco-community working on the base of the Sacred Medicine Wheel to discover the Mystic Arts and Sciences of Life.
-They do ayahausca ceremonies once a week…. it’s a very communal experience and people go into it with questions as a community and individual.
+From a close friend’s mouth who spent time there: it’s a very communal experience and people go into it with questions as a community and individual.
 They take it really seriously and do it as a way to further grow in their spiritual path.
 Usually they give you the opportunity to do it with them if you do a course with them and they invite you, or you help out in the community as volunteer.

 - The Sacred Valley Tribe is another group that organizes ceremonies pretty often at a reasonable price in the Sacred Valley (Cusco/Pisac area).